 - a) Only final grades, including grades of composites used to calculate a final grade may be appealed. - b) All appeals must be made in writing through the appropriate dean.
-The letter must state why an appeal is being made.
-The student must pay a fee of \$10 for each grade appealed.
-This fee is refunded if the appeal results in a change of grade. - c) Appeals must be made before January 15 for first-term courses; before June 15 for full-year and second-term courses; before July 15 for intersession; and before September 15 for summer courses. - d) The dean will request a review from the instructor and report it to the student, or the student may request the dean to arrange an interview between the student and the instructor. - If the student is dissatisfied, the dean will set up an appeal committee of three instructors from the department, one chosen by the student, one chosen by the instructor, and a third chosen by the first two members.
+The letter must state the reason for the appeal.
+There is a fee of \$10 for each grade appealed.
+This fee is refunded if the appeal results in a change of grade. - c) Appeals must be made before January 15 for first-term courses; before May 30 for full-year and second-term courses; before July 15 for spring courses; and before September 15 for summer courses. - d) The dean will request a review from the instructor and report it to the student, or the student may request the dean to arrange an interview between the student and the instructor. - e) If the student is dissatisfied, the dean will set up an appeal committee of three instructors from the department, one chosen by the student, one chosen by the instructor, and a third chosen by the first two members.
 To initiate this proceeding, the student must appeal in writing within 10 days of receiving notification of the results of the review.
-Both the student and the professor may present their respective cases in writing to the appeal committee. - The student must pay a fee of \$25 if an appeal committee is established; this fee is refunded if the committee decides in his or her favour.
+Both the student and the professor may present their respective cases in writing to the appeal committee.

+f) The student must pay a fee of \$25 if an appeal committee is established; this fee is refunded if the committee decides in his or her favour.

-3.14 APPLICATION FOR DEGREES & DIPLOMAS
+3.14 CONVOCATION